 Visit the Grocery Store

-Depending where you’re traveling (agriculture products can cross borders), load up your luggage or car with edibles.
+Depending where you’re traveling (agriculture products typically can’t cross borders), load up your luggage or car with edibles.
 You’re still ultimately paying for the food, but shopping at home may save you money on a few meals at your destination.
 Plus, with the cost already taken care of, it’s less of a burden when you come back from vacation to a credit card bill a mile long from eating out three meals a day.

 When planning your trip, look for hotels or vacation rental options that have a kitchen or kitchenette, and prepare options ahead of time that are easily packable for picnics.
 After all, you don’t want to be doing too much work if you’re trying to relax.